z-yeti/zachmillar_com/README.md

 ## Development

 1. Clone the repository
-2. Run `yarn` to install dependencies
+2. Run `pnpm install` to install dependencies
-3. Run `yarn dev` to start the development server
+3. Run `pnpm dev` to start the development server